Tedydev-web/CrudElite/README.md

-# CrudElite - Crud in Asp.Net Core MVC C# Web App 🚀
+# CrudEliteNet - Crud in Asp.Net Core MVC C# Web App 🚀

 ## What is Crud?